New formulation of the Logistic-Gaussian process to analyze trajectory tracking data: Introduction

 \section{Introduction}

-Global Positioning System (GPS) telemetry currently represents the main tool to remotely determine an animal position with high precision at time intervals programmed by the researcher \citep{Cagnacci2010}.
-The data take the form of a time series of coordinates and they are called trajectory tracking data.
-The large amount of data gathered from on-board GPS collars facilitate greater resolution in the study of habitat selection \citep{Hebblewhite}, spatiotemporal movements \citep{morales2004,Frair2010} and animal behavior \citep{MERRILL2000,Anderson2003}.
+Global Positioning System (GPS) telemetry is currently the main tool used to remotely determine the position of an animal with high precision, and at time intervals that can be programmed by the researcher \citep{Cagnacci2010}.
+These data, which are often defined as ``trajectory tracking data'', take the form of a time series of coordinates.
+The large amount of data, gathered from GPS collars, facilitates a greater resolution in the study of habitat selection \citep{Hebblewhite}, spatio-temporal movements \citep{morales2004,Frair2010} and behavior \citep{MERRILL2000,Anderson2003}.
+For recent reviews, the reader may refer to \cite{Patterson2017} and \cite{hooten2017animal}

-In this work we model the behavior of a female wolf, observed in the Abruzzo, Lazio and Molise National Park in the central Apennines, Italy \citep{Mancinelli2018}. {Data, recorded through a GPS device, are observed in two time windows that corresponds to different phases of the animal life.
-In the first period, March, movements are more erratic.
-In the second, June, right after reproduction, her movements are more regular, exhibiting the classic star-shaped pattern around the den \citep{Mech2003}. } Even if wolf behavior have been analyzed by many authors in different contexts, see for example \cite{Franke2006} or \cite{Marshall2017}, to the best of our knowledge, this is the first time that a single model have been used to compare behaviors in these two stages of a wolf life.